RobertDickens/dinkers.github.io/_machine-learning/boosting_introduction_and_adaboost.md

 ---
 layout: post
 title:  "Boosting Part 1: Introduction and AdaBoost"
-description: "An introduction to the concept of boosting and a guide to the AdaBoost algorithm.."
+description: "An introduction to the concept of boosting and a guide to the AdaBoost algorithm."
 ---

 # Boosting Introduction
 Boosting is an ensemble machine learning method that converts weak learners (a learner that is slightly better than random guessing) into strong learners.
 Boosting is a sequential process, each learner is trained using information from the previous learner.
 This is in contrast to *bagging*, in which the learners are trained in parallel (e.g. in the Random Forest algorithm).